digitaltwinconsortium/ManufacturingOntologies/README.md

 ### Running the Production Line Simulation

 On the deployed VM, download this repo from [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies/archive/refs/heads/main.zip) and extract to a directory of your choice.
-Then navigate to the OnPremAssets directory of the unzipped content and run the **StartSimulation** command from the OnPremAssets folder in a command prompt by supplying the primary key connection string of your Event Hubs namespace and the Azure region you picked during deployment as parameters.
-The primary key connection string can be read in the Azure Portal under your Event Hubs' "share access policy" -> "RootManagedSharedAccessKey".
-The azure region needs to be specified as a DNS acronym as listed [here](https://learn.microsoft.com/en-us/azure/automation/how-to/automation-region-dns-records#dns-records-per-region), e.g. for Azure region East US 2 you would pass in eus2 as parameter:
+Then navigate to the OnPremAssets directory of the unzipped content and run the **StartSimulation** command from the OnPremAssets folder in a command prompt by supplying the primary key connection string of your Event Hubs namespace.
+The primary key connection string can be read in the Azure Portal under your Event Hubs' "share access policy" -> "RootManagedSharedAccessKey":

-    StartSimulation Endpoint=sb://ontologies.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=abcdefgh= eus2
+    StartSimulation Endpoint=sb://ontologies.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=abcdefgh=

 Note: If you restart Docker Desktop at any time, you will need to stop and then restart the simulation, too!